 Planning a Funeral and Cremation in Skokie, IL

 Haben Funeral Home & Crematory is a full-service funeral and cremation provider in Skokie, IL.
 Since 1923 our family has been serving the families of the Skokie area.
 It is an honor and privilege that we do not take lightly.
 If your family is faced with the loss of a loved one, our team of compassionate funeral professionals is here to serve you.
+We have many resources that can help you including our burial guide.
 Call us at (847) 673-6111, or stop by our funeral home office at 8057 Niles Center Rd, Skokie, IL 60077.

 Funeral Home and Cremation FAQs